7 Steps To Creating The Optimal Lead Scoring System

 In this step, we shift focus from the characteristics and qualities of leads to their behaviors.
 Behavior-based rules identify interested, highly-engaged leads.

 Begin by listing all possible behavior leads can engage in.
-While some behaviors are more important than others, it is helpful to assign a point value to all behaviors (even if it is a very small value).
+While some behaviors are more important than others, assigning a point value to all behaviors (even if it is a very small value) is helpful.
 Don’t exclude behaviors just because they seem unimportant.
 Balance is crucial.

 • Email opens